ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 ##### `SkillsFuture Credit Pay`

+Currently this page has been 'disabled' as additional work is required to ensure that it is functioning.
+You can choose to shift the `5_💰SkillsFuture Credit Pay.py` file from the `WIP` folder to the `pages` folder in order to interact with it.

 This page allows users to call the SkillsFuture Credit Pay API.
 More specifically, users can call the following APIs:

 * Payment Request Encryption